smantic/blog/content/posts/context.md

 }
 ```

-Select will execute the case that happens first, either we receive value `x` from the generated `fooChan`,
+`select` will execute the case that happens first.
+Either we receive value `x` from the generated `fooChan`,
 or we receive a struct on the done channel of the context.
-If the context has signaled done then `context.Error()` will give us an error
+If the context has signaled done, then `context.Error()` will give us an error
 noting that the context was either cancelled or that the deadline has passed.

 If you are working in a single thread, and want to check that the context hasn't been